SamirSengupta/MSR-Streamlit/README.md

 # Movie-Recommendation-System
-This is an end-to-end project for developing a content based movie recommender system with frontend deployment using heroku.
+This is an end-to-end project for developing a content based movie recommender system with frontend deployment using Streamlit.

 ## Dataset